 In disquisitions of every kind there are certain primary truths or first principles upon which all subsequent reasonings must depend.
 These contain an internal evidence, which antecedent to all reflection or combination commands the assent of the mind . . . and [are] so obvious in themselves, and so agreeable to the natural and unsophisticated dictates of common sense, that they challenge the assent of a sound and unbiased mind, with a degree of force and conviction almost equally irresistible.

 When I came across this statement many years ago – it stuck out to my mind, like a challenge.
-I began searching contemporary and historical records for these “primary truths” that sewed the common thread through America’s founding, and constituted what I ultimately learned several of America’s Founders (including most significantly, Thomas Jefferson) referred to as a critical set of Ancient Principles that governed the establishment of the United States.
+I began searching contemporary and historical records for these “primary truths” that sewed the common thread through America’s founding, and constituted what I ultimately learned several of America’s Founders (including most significantly, Thomas Jefferson) referred to as the critical set of Ancient Principles that governed the establishment of the United States.

-In my study I learned that the large majority of America’s key Founders had studied the great civilizations of the past and that they had realized that individuals and nations prospered according to the degree to which they adhered to certain ancient truths.
-Our world today is sorely in need of this sobering realization.
-In fact, this is the spirit of the Renaissance, the driving force during the Age of Reason and the personal compass for those prominent revolutionaries of the Enlightenment.
+In my study I learned that the majority of America’s key Founders had studied the great civilizations of the past and that they held to the idea that individuals and nations prospered according to the degree to which these same individuals and nations adhered to certain ancient truths.
+Our world today is sorely in need of a re-awakening to this sobering realization.
+In fact, this was the spirit of the Renaissance, the driving force during the Age of Reason and the personal compass for those prominent leaders in the American Revolution.

 It took me several years to outline and refine the presentation of the 100 ideas detailed below.
 Starting in about 2002, and continuing through to the present day, as I discovered key ideas and core principles, I would both write them down and explore their implications by teaching what I was finding to others.
 At length I came to the task of organizing all my notes and my discoveries.
 In doing so , I postulated that I could consolidate all of my critical discoveries into a basic, easy to remember catalog or formula.
 This was no small undertaking.
-I started with what I termed the basic 13 Principles.
+I started with what I termed the basic 13 Principles of Prosperity™.
 These were the foundation, ideas that could be discovered at the core of America’s revolution, ideas that motivated the Founders to make critical, course determinative changes in their own personal lives and in the early founding of our nation.
 These 13 Principles are the active governing rules or laws in all areas of a free society.
-On top of these 13 Principles, I outlined the rest of the Liberty Core, which includes 1 Choice, 2 Paradigms, 3 Core Values, 5 Pillars of Wealth, 7 Fundamentals of Liberty, and 11 Stages of a Productive Life.
+On top of these 13 Principles, I outlined the rest of the Liberty Core, which includes 1 Choice, 2 Paradigms, 3 Core Values, 5 Pillars of Wealth, 7 Fundamentals of Free Society, and 11 Stages of a Productive Life.
 When I finished outlining these ideas, I realized I had experienced a critical, life defining paradigm shift.
 I also realized that this same paradigm shift was something that could unite other like-minded people in the cause of liberty.

 The following is a summary of the Liberty Core™ framework: